About Your Central Venous Catheter (CVC) for Pediatric Patients

 A CVC is a catheter (long, flexible tube) that’s put into a vein in your chest.
 There are many types of CVCs.
 Your doctor will decide which type is best for you.

 All CVCs have 1 central catheter that’s put into a large vein near your heart.
 Outside your body, the central catheter divides into 1, 2, or 3 smaller tubes called lumens.
-Each lumen has a clamp, a needleless connector (sometimes called a clave), and a disinfection cap on the end (see Figure 1).
+Each lumen has a clamp, a needleless connector, and a disinfection cap on the end (see Figure 1).
+A needleless connector is sometimes called a clave.

 Figure 1.
 Central venous catheter (CVC)